Abdul-moiz123/Software-Testing-Simulation/README.md

 1.00 = 100%
 ```

-Suppose an airline checks 200 passengers every day and records the proportion whose luggage reaches the correct destination.
+For example, an airline may inspect 200 passengers each day and record the proportion whose luggage reaches the correct destination.

-Example:

 ```text
 Day 1 = 0.89